GeoMOER/moer-mpg-data-analysis/docs/units/_unit12/unit12-01_graphics.md

 ## More on this topic
-The examples in this unit are specifically related to the assignment.
-To get a much broader idea on visualization, please refer to our online book on [Creating Publication Quality Graphics in R](https://oer.uni-marburg.de/data/mriliasmooc/lm_data/lm_1901/index.html) by our former group members Tim Appelhans and Florian Detsch which is also available at Marburg Open Educational Ressources.
+The examples in this unit are specifically related to the course assignments.
+To get a much broader idea about visualizations, please refer to our online book on [Creating Publication Quality Graphics in R](https://ilias.uni-marburg.de/data/UNIMR/lm_data/lm_2092231/index.html){:target="_blank"} by our former group members Tim Appelhans and Florian Detsch which is also available at Marburg Open Educational Ressources.